 The UCSB Open Access Fund Pilot Program supports UCSB authors who want to make their research free to all readers immediately upon publication.
 Eligible authors will be reimbursed up to $3,000 for open access publishing fees in scholarly peer reviewed fully open access publications.
 More information is available here.

-15-minute presentations, on trends in academic publishing, for your department, organization, or small group.
+Schedule a 15-minute presentation, on a trend in academic publishing, for your department, organization, or small group.
 Longer presentations can be arranged upon request.
 Request a presentation

 - eScholarship - This presentation covers the benefits of publishing with eScholarship and an overview of eScholarship's core services - previously published works, academic unit collections, open access journals, and electronic theses and dissertations (ETDs).